Carreau/phd-dissertation/parts/part3.rst

 coefficient per unit length. :math:`\gamma` depends on the solvent viscosity :math:`\eta_s`, the mesh-size :math:`\xi_0` and the filament diameter :math:`d_f` (:math:`~7nm` for actin).
-We use :math:`\eta_s=10^{-3} Pa\times s` for water and a mesh size in the order of 400nm as determined previously (:num:`Fig #tau-violin`).
-Using |tau| given by the fit, this lead to filaments length ranging from 3 to 8 µm.
+We use :math:`\eta_s=10^{-3} Pa\times s` for water and a mesh size in the order of 400nm as determined from the approach phase (:num:`Fig #tau-violin`).
+Using |tau| given by the fit, this lead to filaments length ranging from 3 to 8 µm, which is consistent with TIRF experiments and simulation as done in :cite:`Kawska2012`.

 Retraction Phase